 On our way to Connected Commerce.

-Four months after joining forces with Planet, a clear vision has emerged: To create a holistic platform for Connected Commerce via the fusion of software, payments and technology.
+Only a few months after joining forces with Planet, a clear vision has emerged: To create a holistic platform for Connected Commerce via the fusion of software, payments and technology.
 Daniel Ellersiek, Oliver Heister and Thomas Willenborg, the Datatrans management team and its Board of Directors, provide insights into the new opportunities arising for their customers and teams.

 What has happened at Datatrans since joining forces with Planet?

-Thomas Willenborg: All of us have had four very exciting months.
+Thomas Willenborg: All of us have had very exciting months.
 Following the acquisition last November, we quickly got together with the new owners and colleagues and developed a new, cross-functional setup for the organisation.
 Besides us at Datatrans, three other companies have also emerged at Planet: Hoist Group, protel hotelsoftware and Proximis, all software companies in the hospitality and retail sectors.
 Together, we have developed a vision and plan for how we as Planet can support our customers even better in the future through a combined product offering.

 How can I imagine this integration process?